kevingbb/lunchbytesNov2022/README.md

 > "Log_s": "      Message Contents: 'TODO: MISSING'",

+We have found our problem, let's fix the code and redeploy.
+Let's start by taking a look at the application code

 ```bash
 # Look at httpapi code
 code /workspaces/lunchbytesNov2022/httpapi/Controllers/DataController.cs
 ```

-Ok, that's something but that's not the message we sent.
-Let's take a look at the application code

 **DataController.cs** (version 1)